Blog

 Though it looks different from coworking space to coworking space, a virtual mailbox membership typically includes:

-- Use the of address on their Google Business profile
+• Use of the address on their Google Business profile

 This would all be offered at a set price per month as well as a one-time set-up fee.
 The set-up fee accounts for the additional time that your team has to put into getting a new member set up in your system.